-6. Landscaping in accordance with Plan E shall be implemented by 30 November 2010 and thereafter maintained.
+6. Landscaping shall be in general accordance with attached Plan D and dated September 2008 and shall be implemented by 30 November 2010 and thereafter maintained.
+There shall be no encroachment of landscaping or structures onto the adjoining reserve land.